-The business of the Group is also subject to extensive governmental regulations and macro-economic control measures of the real estate sector implemented by the PRC government from time to time, and some of these policies and measures, including but not limited to "Three Red Lines" requirements, may have unfavourable impact to the working capital available to the Group.
+The business of the Group is also subject to extensive governmental regulations and macro-economic control measures in the real estate sector implemented by the PRC government from time to time, and some of these policies and measures may have unfavourable impact to the working capital available to the Group.

-The Group is in active negotiations with all the lenders in respect of the Overdue Borrowings, Other Overdue Borrowings, Other Default Borrowings and Cross-default Borrowings not to enforce their rights to request for immediate repayments and negotiate with them for terms modification, renewal, extension and replacement of the relevant borrowings.
+The Group is in active negotiations with all the lenders in respect of the Overdue Borrowings, Other Overdue Borrowings and Cross-default Borrowings not to enforce their rights to request for immediate repayments and negotiate with them for terms modification, renewal, extension and replacement of the relevant borrowings.

-All of the above conditions indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern.
+All the above conditions indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern.